 Aldo holds FCC Commercial General (formerly First Class) Radiotelephone and Amateur General Radiotelephone (W2AGC) Operator’s licenses.
 He is an inductee of the Eta Kappa Nu honor society, and was a top finalist in the IEEE-USA Congressional Fellowship and New America TechCongress Congressional Innovation Fellowship programs.
 His volunteer efforts include particpating in the Catchafire initiative, being a mentor and judge with the NSTEP TechXplore program to advance STEM education in America’s classrooms, providing stage lighting design and production for local schools, and as an adjunct musician for various youth and non-profit orchestras.

-In his spare time, Aldo is an avid timpanist with the Hanover Wind Symphony and the South Orange Symphony Orchestra.
-As a semi-professional musician, he has performed music by composers ranging from Beethoven and Mahler to Leonard Bernstein and Philip Glass, in venues that have included Carnegie Hall and the Mayo Performing Arts Center.
-His other interests include astronomy, radio-controlled helicopters, ham radio, writing for Wikipedia, and the occasional blog.
+In his spare time, Aldo has been an avid timpanist with the Hanover Wind Symphony and the South Orange Symphony Orchestra, and now performs with several groups in Frederick, Maryland.
+As a semi-professional musician, he has performed music by composers ranging from Beethoven and Mahler to Leonard Bernstein and Philip Glass, in venues that have included Carnegie Hall and the Mayo Performing Arts Center in Morristown, New Jersey.
+His other interests include astronomy, radio-controlled helicopters, ham radio, and writing for Wikipedia and the occasional blog.
 He maintains memberships in the American Radio Relay League (ARRL) and the Academy of Model Aeronautics (AMA).

 A Rich Heritage — and a Debt of Gratitude